CoachSteff/Start-Here/README.md

 **Building human-centered tools for the AI era**

 This is the home base for my open-source projects focused on helping professionals work smarter with AI.
-I'm Steff VanHaverbeke (CoachSteff), an AI adoption coach and facilitator.
-I run CS Workx and am a partner at [The House of Coaching](https://thehouseofcoaching.be/).
+I'm Steff VanHaverbeke (she/her), a.k.a.
+CoachSteff, AI adoption coach and facilitator.
+I run CS Workx and am a partner at [The House of Coaching](https://thehouseofcoaching.be/) and The House of AI.
 My work centers on the human side of AI: cognitive agility, strategic thinking, and the capabilities that make us irreplaceable.

 The projects here reflect that philosophy.
 They're practical tools and frameworks designed to augment human intelligence, not replace it.